What are public holidays?

 So what are you waiting for?
 Start planning now to make the most of your public holidays!

 Note: information about laws and regulations related to public holidays is viewable below the 2017 national list.

-* South Australia is a part-day public holiday from 7 pm to 12 midnight.
+— South Australia has a part-day public holiday for Christmas Eve and New Year’s Eve from 7 pm to 12 midnight.